 - Become organic-certified for honey, which brings a higher price.

 During the first phase of the work, which ran from 2014 – 2016, we helped Maya Ixil establish two community teaching apiaries and conducted training for 50 coffee farmers.
 The first honey harvest in 2015 increased beekeepers’ income by 23%.
 Funding for this project was provided by Root Capital, a leader in the global social lending arena.

 For the second phase of the work, which began in 2016, we brought in Ecosur, an ecological research college based in Chiapas, Mexico, to help Maya Ixil grow and professionalize their beekeeping program.
 Maya Ixil is now a licensed exporter of honey, and has access to international markets.
 They’ve increased honey production by 109% since 2016.
 The cooperative purchases most members’ honey, and beekeepers say honey is now their second most important source of income, after coffee.

 Community Highlight: Domingo de la Cruz Toma

-Domingo is Maya Ixil’s Apicultural Technician and beekeeping specialist.
-He monitors each apiary, supports producers, and provides one-on-one follow up.
-Domingo ensures that hives are productive, and deliver high quality honey.
-He began working for Maya Ixil in 2015 and understands the community well.
-Domingo has gained the trust of the communities served, and has gained professional experience in apiculture, thanks to his role in our beekeeping program.
+Domingo has worked for Maya Ixil since 2015 and understands the community well.
+Through his stalwart support and enthusiasm for this venture, he’s gained the trust of the communities he serves, and now has professional experience in apiculture, thanks to his role in our beekeeping program.